 Andaz Mayakoba is an upscale family resort located very close to Playa del Carmen in Riviera Maya.
 Recently they started offering their open kitchen plan making them a newest all-inclusive resort in Mayakoba!
 In this post, I wanted to share with you my honest Andaz Mayakoba review based on our recent 5-day stay at the hotel.
 Disclaimer: this post is not sponsored by Andaz or anyone else, and we paid for the stay at this resort ourselves.

 If you’re new to this blog, hi, we are Liza and Jose, a millennial couple based in London, UK.
 Jose (long for Pepe) was born and raised in Mexico; hence, as you can imagine, we travel to Mexico quite often.
-This year was our third time visiting Cancun & Riviera Maya, and this time, we also managed to stay in Playa del Carmen for a bit longer.
 Interested in more posts about Mexico?
 Check our Mexico blog posts category!

 Here’s what you can expect to find in this post:

 Where is Andaz Mayakoba located, and who is it for?

 Andaz Mayakoba is located in Mayakoba, a commercial eco-reserve very close to Playa del Carmen in Riviera Maya, Mexico.
 Mayakoba consists of 4 luxury hotels: Fairmont Mayakoba, Rosewood Mayakoba, Banyan Tree Mayakoba and Andaz Mayakoba.

 Andaz is part of the Hyatt group, and it’s also the smallest and the newest resort in Mayakoba.
 It’s not as expensive as Rosewood or Banyan tree and unlike other resorts in Mayakoba, it offers an open kitchen (all-inclusive package).
 We’ll talk about the open kitchen package a bit later!